teamClocktower/orbital-timekeeper/README.md

 #Timekeeper - Comparing timetables made easy
 Take a look at [our preview site](http://128.199.205.168:8080/nicholas/preview/)

+You can also check out [our video on Youtube](https://www.youtube.com/watch?v=XGYgx5ZoI6k)

 This project is part of NUS's orbital programme 2015.

 This project helps NUS students find free time with their friends.
 Be it project meetings, or even a simple catchup - Timekeeper is here for you!